ghoshbishakh/osassignment2/assignment2.md

 } inode;
 ```

-Therefore the size of each inode is x bytes.
-Each inode block will contain y inodes.
+Therefore the size of each inode is 32 bytes.
+Each inode block will contain 128 inodes.

 The number of blocks assigned for inodes will be 10% of the total number of available blocks in the disk (except super block).